-Messner became one of the most well-known alpinists in the world after he became the first person to summit Mount Everest without Oxygen in 1978 and then the first person climb all 14 8000 meter peaks in 1986.
+Messner became one of the most well-known alpinists in the world after he became the first person to summit Mount Everest without oxygen in 1978 and then the first person climb all fourteen 8000-meter peaks in 1986.
 These accomplishments culminated to make him an important voice in the world of climbing.
-It also served to keep his essay alive and under constant scruitny.
+It also served to keep his essay alive and under constant scrutiny.

 Following are a series of select incendiary quotes from the essay.
 Some of the most quoted parts have been highlighted:

 Expansion bolts are taken for granted nowadays; they are kept on hand just in case some difficulty cannot be overcome by ordinary methods.
 Today's climber doesn't want to cut himself off from the possibility of retreat: he carries his courage in his rucksack, in the form of bolts and equipment.
 Rock faces are no longer overcome by climbing skill, but are humbled, pitch by pitch, by methodical manual labor; what isn't done today will be done tomorrow.
 Free-climbing routes are dangerous, so the are protected by pegs.
 Ambitions are no longer built on skill, but on equipment and the length of time available.
 The decisive factor isn't courage, but technique; an ascent may take days and days, and the pegs and bolts counted in the hundreds.
 Retreat has become dishonorable, because everyone knows now that a combination of bolts and single-mindedness will get you up anything, even the most repulsive-looking direttissima.

 Times change, and with them concepts and values.
 Faith in equipment has replaced faith in oneself; a team is admired for the number of bivouacs it makes, while the courage of those who still climb "free" is derided as a manifestation of lack of conscientiousness.